PRG Logo Portishead Railway Group

 The Treasury spending review, of which the Portishead & Pill line reopening is one small part, is still under way and will continue until March or April next year.
 See News Dec 2024.

-North Somerset Council leaders have approved measures to start construction in 2025 – if the government agrees to fund the project.
+North Somerset Council leaders approved measures to start construction in 2025 – if the government agrees to fund the project.

 The West of England Combined Authority Committee approved the allocation of the £27m funding to enable the project to go ahead.
-(WECA news item has been deleted.)

 The Government announcement on 4 June of £750m investment in transport for the West of England does not relate to the reopening of the Portishead line.
 The new funding is part of a five-year funding allocation from 2027/28 to 2031/32.
 See BBC article.